telerik/teststudio-docs/docs/automated-tests/load/configuring-load-tests-quick-guide.md

 ---
-title: Quick Guide on Configuring Load Tests for Web Applications in Test Studio
+title: Quick Guide on Setting Up Load Tests
 description: Learn how to adjust your load tests for web applications by removing unnecessary requests, adding dynamic targets, and configuring think times in Test Studio.
 type: how-to
 page_title: How to Set Up Load Testing for Web Applications Using Test Studio